adamssillva/bitcoin-woocommerce/Plugin/btc-to-woocommerce/README.md

 Accept Bitcoin instantly on your WooCommerce store.

-Read the plugin installation instructions below to get started with OpenNode payment gateway on your shop.
+Read the plugin installation instructions below to get started.

 ## Install